 Check the dimensions of your aquarium and fill in the empty fields to calculate how many bags of substrate would you need to purchase.

-Did you make a choice?
+Did you read the whole guide and make a choice?

 Start a discussion with me in the comments if you need more advice.